nathanyarnold/dicom_api/README.md

 ## Unit Tests

-The test didn't explicitly ask for unit-test, but I do believe they are good practice.
-I didn't want to get bogged-down in writing a ton for a test like this thought.
-Instead, I added jest, and mocked up two tests: one for the util I use to output JSON responses, and the other for the simple PING GET endpoint.
+The test instructions didn't explicitly ask for unit-test, but I do believe they are good practice.
+At the same time, I didn't want to get bogged-down in writing a ton for this exercise, in the interest of time.
+Instead, I added Jest (a JS-based test lib), and mocked up two simple tests: one for the util I use to output standardized JSON responses, and the other for the simple `/api/v1/ping` GET endpoint.
 I did this to demonstrate _how_ I would do it for this application.

 ## Running the Application: "Get Started"